-When we examine the reasons behind shorter automotive go-to-market times, our respondents chose the following as their top catalysts: needs to meet consumer or user demand, advances in technology and working with expert suppliers and partners.
+When we examine the reasons behind shorter go-to-market timelines, respondents chose the following as the top reasons: needs to meet consumer or user demand, advances in technology and working with expert suppliers and partners.
 Other reasons for shorter product development cycles include consolidation of vehicle platforms, more efficient supply chains, the convergence of automotive and consumer electronics and finally, expanded manufacturing capabilities.

 On the contrary, 30 percent of respondents believe automotive product development cycles have been lengthened.
 They chose high research and development costs, government and safety regulations, longer test cycles and other factors as their reasoning.

-Although the majority of automotive product development cycles have been shortening for companies of all sizes, it also appears that they are having issues keeping up.
+Although most automotive product development cycles have been shortening for companies of all sizes, it also appears that they are having issues keeping up with the changes.
 Regardless, there are challenges all companies face in compressing their product development cycles with testing, supply chain and manufacturing taking the top three spots.

-If the last five years are any indication, product development cycles are expected to shorten even further.
+If automotive industry trends from the last five years are any indication, product development cycles are expected to shorten even further.
 In fact, two out of three automotive manufacturers believe their go-to-market cycles will get faster in the next five years.
 This means automotive manufacturers must be proactive to solve the challenges they are facing in compressing their go-to-market timelines.
-Download the full report.

 Through the convergence of consumer electronics and automotive technology, the industry has been flooded with new entrants over the last decade.
 Once again, 76 percent have seen their go-to-market timelines shorten because of new entrants.
 However, Tier 1 automotive suppliers admit to being more affected by this than automotive OEMs.

-Given the unfamiliarity of the territory and the opportunities at stake, it is no surprise that collaboration is becoming the byword for connectivity.
+Given the unfamiliarity of the territory and the opportunities at stake, it is no surprise that collaboration is becoming the byword for innovation.
 Automakers are building research and development centers in Silicon Valley and partnering with technology giants from consumer markets.
 Many automotive OEMs are also considering the design and assembly resources of contract manufacturing partners like Jabil that specialize in combining the rapid innovation and product introductions associated with consumer electronics with the rigorous engineering, testing manufacturing and reliability demands of the automotive industry.